lynn022307/hello-homework/README.md

 ### Question:
   1. Define difference between rebase and merge ? sometimes merge directly into master file can be disaster because someone may have merge his branch there.
 Better try rebase? (according to gooogle: https://www.atlassian.com/git/tutorials/merging-vs-rebasing)

   2. What is a conflict ?
+When merging branches, there may be some error.
+They call it conflict
   3. When do I need a commit ?
+When your new codes are ready to update the old ones.

 ### Addition Reading
   [Learn Git](http://learngitbranching.js.org/)